 In addition, we may be deemed to manufacture or contract to manufacture products that contain certain minerals that have been designated as "conflict minerals" under the Dodd-Frank Wall Street Reform and Consumer Protection Act.
 As a result, we may be required to perform due diligence to determine the origin of such minerals and disclose and report whether or not such minerals originated in the Democratic Republic of the Congo or adjoining countries.
 The implementation of these requirements could adversely affect the sourcing, availability, and pricing of minerals used in the manufacture of our products.
 In addition, we have incurred additional costs to comply with the disclosure requirements, including costs related to determining the source of any of the relevant minerals and metals used in our products.
 If any of these risks materialize, costs could significantly increase and our ability to meet demand for our products could be impacted.
 If we fail to comply with the applicable regulations, we could be required to pay civil penalties, face criminal prosecution and, in some cases, be prohibited from distributing our products in commerce until the products or component substances are brought into compliance.
 If we are unable to satisfy commercial demand for our products in a timely manner, our ability to generate revenue would be impaired, market acceptance of our products could be adversely affected, and customers may instead purchase or use alternative products.
 In addition, we could be forced to secure new or alternative components and subassemblies through a replacement supplier.
 Finding alternative sources for these components and subassemblies could be difficult in certain cases and may entail a significant amount of time and disruption.
-In some cases, we would need to change the components or subassemblies of our proval before we could use any redesigned product with new components or subassemblies, thereby causing further costs and delays that could adversely affect our business, financial condition an
+In some cases, we would need to change the components or subassemblies if we sourced them from an alternative supplier.
+This, in turn, could constitute a material modification or require a redesign of our products and, potentially, require additional FDA clearance or app